 Wahooooooo!
 I’m still alive!
 No time to celebrate my successful crossing and relative dryness… miles and miles to go before Lexicus sleeps tonight.
 Surely this is the last time I have to do a water crossing.
 Wrong again!

-At this point I was getting seriously concerned about my safe arrival in my destination.
+At this point, I was getting seriously concerned about my safe arrival in my destination.
 I began looking for a big enough village that would have a small guest house that I could call home for the night.
 No can do.
 I wasn’t asking for much, just a decent bed and some food so I could call it a day and finish my journey in the morning.
-OK, maybe I would also like a cold beer, a midget or two, and maybe to watch some NCAA college basketball.
+OK, maybe I would also like a cold beer and to watch some NCAA college basketball.
 Not asking too much, I think.
 But alas, it was not to be.
 Gotta keep on truckin’.

 I recorded this video a few minutes after crossing the yellow stream.
 It’s a bit long (3 minutes 32 seconds), but it will properly show you a few things: